-You cannot afford to miss any exam.
+You cannot afford to miss any exam without an excuse.
 No Make-up exams will be given to individual students.
 If necessary, a makeup test for one missed exam (excused and properly documented) will be given in the last week of the semester.